We use cookies on our site to analyze traffic, enhance your experience, and provide you with tailored content.

 Model Law means the Model Law on International Commercial Conciliation adopted by the United Nations Commission on International Trade Law on 28 June 2002 and recommended by the United Nations General Assembly in a resolution (A/RES/57/18) dated 19 November 2002.

-Model Law. ’ means the UNCITRAL Model Law on International Commercial Arbitration adopted by the United Nations Commission on International Trade Law on 10 21 June 1985, as amended by the said Commission on 7 July 2006 and as adapted in Schedule 1;
+Model Law means the Model Law on International Commercial Arbitration adopted on 21st June, 1985 by the United Nations Commission on International Trade Law (UNCITRAL) and as amended by the Commission, on 7 July 2006;

 Model Law means the UNCITRAL Model Law on International Commercial Arbitration (as adopted by the United Nations Com- mission on International Trade Law on 21 June 1985, with amend- ments as adopted by that Commission at its thirty-ninth session on 7 20